Mark H. Oring

 In addition to his substantial trial experience, Mark Oring has broad experience teaching law at the university level.

-Mr. Oring was a Professor of Law at the University of West Los Angeles from 1987 to 2005.
-During that time he taught Torts, Remedies, Real Property, Law and Medicine, Insurance Law, Contracts, and Personal Injury Litigation.
+He served as a Professor of Law at the University of West Los Angeles from 1987 to 2005, teaching Torts, Remedies, Real Property, Law and Medicine, Insurance Law, Contracts, and Personal Injury Litigation.

-Prior to beginning his career in law he taught Comparative Literature and Near Eastern Literature and Languages at Indiana University from 1968 to 1970, and he taught Rhetoric at UC Berkeley.
-Mr. Oring has also lectured extensively on a wide range of subjects including legal writing and analysis, rhetoric, persuasive writing, persuasive speech making, and anatomy of argument, and the use of persuasion in the media.
+Prior to his legal career, he taught Comparative Literature and Near Eastern Literature and Languages at Indiana University from 1968 to 1970, and Rhetoric at UC Berkeley.
+Mr. Oring has also lectured extensively on legal writing and analysis, rhetoric, persuasive writing, public speaking, the anatomy of argument, and the use of persuasion in media.

 • Queens College of the City University of New York, B.A., 1961